-Are in the market for a Cricut machine?
-Wondering whether the Cricut Maker or the Explore Air 2 is the right choice?
+Are you in the market for a Cricut machine?
+Wondering whether the Cricut Maker or the Cricut Explore is the right choice?
 We have all of the information you need to make the best decision based on your craft style.

-Once you’ve decided which machine fits your crafting style you can order the Cricut of your choice or put it on your wishlist for the holidays.
+Once you decide which machine fits your crafting style, you can order the Cricut machine of your choice or put it on your wishlist for the holidays.
+Let's take a look at what each machine can do to elevate your crafting projects.

 Cricut Machine Breakdown

-- Cricut Explore Air 2 cuts a hundred different materials – everything from the most popular craft materials like cardstock, vinyl, and iron-on to specialty materials like glittery paper, polished foils, and bonded fabric.
-Versatile Fine-Point blades enable Cricut machines to cut light- to medium-weight materials quickly and accurately, down to details smaller than a nail decal.
+- Cricut Explore: Includes the Cricut Explore Air 2, Cricut Explore 3, and Cricut Explore 4.
+The Explore series cuts a hundred different materials – everything from the most popular craft materials like cardstock, vinyl, and iron-on to specialty materials like glittery paper, polished foils, and bonded fabric.
+Versatile Fine-Point blades enable Cricut machines to cut light-to-medium-weight materials quickly and accurately, down to details smaller than a nail decal.
 And with Cut Smart™ technology, you’ll get the same results cut after cut.
-Compatible with Fine Point blade, Deep Point blade, Scoring Stylus, and Cricut pens.
+Compatible with Fine Point Blade, Deep Point Blade, Scoring Stylus, and Cricut pens.

-- Cricut Maker does everything the Explore Air 2 will do and so much more!
+- Cricut Maker: Includes the original Cricut Maker, Cricut Maker 3, and Cricut Maker 4.
+The Maker series does everything the Cricut Explore does and so much more!
 It quickly and accurately cuts hundreds of materials, from the most delicate paper and fabric to the tough stuff like matboard, leather, and balsa wood.
 Basically, it places more creative possibilities than ever at your fingertips.
 Want more tools?
-You got em!
-It is compatible with the same tools as the Cricut Explore above plus the Rotary Blade, Knife Blade, and the Quick Swap Tools including the Scoring Wheels, Engraving Tip, Perforation Blade, Wavy Blade, and Debossing Tip.
+You got 'em!
+It is compatible with the same tools as the Cricut Explore above, plus the Rotary Blade, Knife Blade, and the Quick Swap Tools, including the Scoring Wheels, Engraving Tip, Perforation Blade, Wavy Blade, and Debossing Tip.

-Now, are you ready to learn a bit more about both machines and actually see what they can do?
+Now, are you ready to learn more about both machines and see what they can do?
 We have all of that and more!

 The Blades

 The heart of any Cricut machine is the blade.
-I thought the simplest way to show you the differences in the machines is to show you the blades.
-Below you have all of the available blades and right away you will see a dramatic difference in the tops.
+I thought the simplest way to illustrate the differences between the machines was to show you the blades.
+Below, you will find all the available blades, and immediately, you will notice a dramatic difference in the tops.

 The blades on the top are the Fine Point and Deep Point Blades.
-Far left top is the Cricut Joy Fine Point Blade then we have 3 variations of the Fine Point Blades.
+The far left top is the Cricut Joy Fine Point Blade, followed by three variations of the Fine Point Blades.
 The black housing is for the Deep Point Blade.
-Other than the Joy blade these work with either the Explore or the Maker machines.
-The Fine Point actually comes with both machines.
-You can see that the Deep Point allows you to get a little deeper but not a ton.
-We are actually going to use this one on a few projects below.
+Other than the Joy Blade, these work with either the Explore or the Maker models.
+The Fine Point Blade actually comes with both machines.
+You can see that the Deep Point allows you to get a little deeper, but not a ton.
+We will actually use this one on a few projects listed below.

-- The Knife Blade is next and you can think of this as a craft knife for your Cricut.
+- The Knife Blade is next, and you can think of this as a craft knife for your Cricut.
 Combined with the 10X more cutting power that the Maker provides, it really is a powerhouse.
 The extra-deep Knife Blade cuts through dense materials up to 2.4 mm (3/32”) thick with unprecedented ease and safety.
-It’s ideal for thicker materials like balsa wood, matboard, and heavy leather.
+It’s ideal for thicker materials, such as balsa wood, matboard, and heavy leather.
 It may very well tie with the rotary for my favorite.
 Okay, I will admit it would be a close race!
-Want to see a few test cuts with the knife blade?
+Would you like to see a few test cuts with the knife blade?
 Click here for my experiments with this one.

 - The Adaptive Tool System is the latest addition to the Maker family.
-With one housing you have access to so many possibilities.
-I dive deep into all of the Adaptive Tool tips on this post here.
+With one housing option, you have access to numerous possibilities.
+I dive deep into all the Adaptive Tool tips in this post here.
 Scoring Wheels are great for sharp score lines for all your paper crafting projects.
 Wavy Blade gives you wavy cuts.
 The Perforation Blade is perfect for tearaway projects.
-The Debossing tool works on a variety of materials like chipboard, cardstock, and even some types of leather.
+The Debossing tool works on a variety of materials, including chipboard, cardstock, and some types of leather.
 The Engraving Tool is perfect for engraving aluminum, leather, and more.

 Cricut Machine Video Comparison

 Now that you have a good background of both machines.
-I went into even more detail about some of the differences in the video below.
+I want to share even more details about some of the differences in the video below.

 Want to see how to make each of the projects mentioned in the video and get some more details?
 Just keep reading!